 Compulsory primary school leavers attainment test

-As of the 2014/2015 school year, all pupils in the last year of primary school must sit a primary school leavers attainment test.
+All pupils in the last year of primary school must complete a primary school leavers attainment test.
 The test measures pupils’ skills in language, arithmetic and mathematics.

 Reason for introducing a compulsory attainment test in year 8

 The attainment test shows whether pupils have attained benchmark levels for language and number skills.
-It also indicates what type of secondary education would be most suitable for the individual pupil.
+Together with the school advice, it also indicates what type of secondary education would be most suitable for the individual pupil.
 So the test is also a tool for ensuring a smooth transition between primary and secondary education.
 The primary school leavers attainment test is not an exam; pupils cannot pass or fail it.

 Exemption from the attainment test